Slovenia Loto Exposed — Happy 55th Birthday!

 All other prize tiers depend on the number of tickets purchased for the respective drawing and the number of winners per prize tier.

 Some Information for Slovenia Loto Winners

-Prizes of up to 300 euro can be claimed at any licensed retail venue in Slovenia.
-Sums in the range from 301 to 4,000 euro are paid out at specialized lottery sales points.
-All of the addresses, as well as the working hours are listed on the official Slovenia Lottery website.
+Prizes of up to 300 euros can be claimed at any licensed retail venue in Slovenia.
+Sums in the range of 301 to 4,000 euros are paid out at specialized lottery sales points.
+All of the addresses, as well as the working hours, are listed on the official Slovenia Lottery website.

-Prizes exceeding 4,000 euro are paid out at the Lottery of Slovenia headquarters in Ljubljana.
+Prizes exceeding 4,000 euros are paid out at the Lottery of Slovenia headquarters in Ljubljana.